by Tim McLellan, CPA – Partner B2B CFO ®

 1. Outsource.
 Look at every function that is performed and consider outsourcing to reduce costs and to improve performance.

 2. Cut your personal expenditures.
-This action frees you up from worrying about those costs if the business is still slower than you’d like.
+This action frees you up from worrying about those costs if the business is still slower than

 3. Reduce your personnel costs.
 Instead of hiring new full-time employees, consider part-time employees who can help with the workload without incurring all the costs of a full-time employee.